chromium/chromium/base/memory/raw_ptr.md

 - Pointers whose addresses are used only as identifiers and which are never dereferenced (e.g. keys in a map).
 There is a performance gain by not using `raw_ptr` in this case; prefer to use `uintptr_t` to emphasize that the entity can dangle and must not be dereferenced.
+(NOTE, this is a dangerous practice irrespective of raw_ptr usage, as there is a risk of memory being freed and another pointer allocated with the same address!)

 You don’t have to, but may use `raw_ptr<T>`, in the following scenarios:
 - Pointers that are used as an element type of collections/wrappers.
 E.g.